gruntwork-io/terragrunt/docs/_docs/04_reference/cli-options.md

 [--terragrunt-working-dir](#terragrunt-working-dir).
 Flag can be specified multiple times.
 This will only exclude the module, not its dependencies.

+Please note that the glob curly braces expansion is not taken in account using environment variable unlike of its equivalent as a parameter on the command line.
+You should consider using `TERRAGRUNT_EXCLUDE_DIR="foo/module,bar/module"` instead of `TERRAGRUNT_EXCLUDE_DIR="{foo,bar}/module"`.

 ### terragrunt-include-dir

 **CLI Arg**: `--terragrunt-include-dir`<br/>